nacro90/feed-or-breed/README.md

 # Feed or Breed
-Feed or Breed is a advanced snake game with additional features.
+Feed or Breed is a advanced bubble game with additional features.